Heterogeneous Multi-Agent Proximal Policy Optimization for Power Distribution System Restoration: Problem Formulation

 \subsection{Structural Heterogeneity and Feeder Partitioning}

 To reduce the combinatorial complexity of the restoration problem, the feeder is partitioned into $N$ microgrids.
-Each microgrid includes its own subset of loads and DERs, operates a distinct set of controllable switches $\mathcal{Q}_i \subseteq \mathcal{S}$, and exhibits unique load magnitudes and generation capacities, resulting in structurally heterogeneous operating regions.
-Although all switches share the same \emph{action type} (open/close/no-op), the number of switches, load profiles, DER availability, and topological location vary significantly across microgrids.
-This introduces structural heterogeneity, making microgrids non-exchangeable and motivating the heterogeneous-agent formulation adopted in later sections.
+Each microgrid $i$ includes its own subset of loads and DERs, operates a distinct set of controllable switches $\mathcal{Q}_i \subseteq \mathcal{S}$, and exhibits unique load magnitudes and generation capacities, resulting in structurally heterogeneous operating regions.
+While each agent controls switches with identical action types (open/close/no-op), microgrids differ substantially in the number of switches they control, their load profiles, DER availability, and topological structure.
+This structural heterogeneity makes microgrids non-exchangeable and motivates the heterogeneous-agent formulation adopted in later sections.

+Microgrids are defined following standard feeder partitioning practices based on topology and DER locality, consistent with prior restoration benchmarks to ensure fair comparison.
+This choice reflects physical connectivity and operational coupling, and alternative reasonable partitions yielded similar convergence behavior, indicating low sensitivity to minor variations.